 HCD administers examinations for MH-unit or CM dealer or salesperson licenses at HCD’s Codes and Standards Main Office in Sacramento and at three (3) HCD Registration and Titling District Offices.
 The examinations are multiple choice and cover the requirements of the laws and/or regulations specific to the type of license the applicant is requesting.

 Some documents that may be helpful in preparing for the Occupational Licensing examination include:

 - Guide to Affordable Manufactured Housing Best Practices (PDF)

-- HUD Manufactured Home Manufacturer Responsibilities for Consumer Complaint Handling and Remedial Actions (PDF)
+- Manufacturer Responsibilities under Subpart I, Consumer Complaint Handling and Remedial Actions

 Please Note: It is strongly recommended that an appointment be made to take an exam.
 Space is limited and appointments take priority over walk-in applicants.